nadeemabdulhamid/csc101-repo-fall2024/sat.md

 80   neither of the digits is correct
 ```

+- Use https://www.erpelstolz.at/gateway/formular-uk-zentral.html to transform to CNF.
+- Use https://www.inf.ufpr.br/dpasqualin/d3-dpll to solve the constraints.

 Show all the intermediate steps of your work, like we did in [class](./class03.md).

 > Hint: